Maryland Art Place

 Hotel Indigo | 24 West Franklin Street | Free & Open to the Public

-Maryland Art Place in partnership with Hotel Indigo Baltimore is pleased to present a solo exhibition by Maryland-based artist, Grace Doyle.
-The exhibition is on view at Hotel Indigo Baltimore, located at 24 West Franklin St. from August 31 - November 30.
-A public reception will take place Thursday, October 5 from 5 to 7 pm in the Hotels Poets Modern Cocktails and Eats.
+Maryland Art Place, in partnership with Hotel Indigo Baltimore is pleased to present a solo exhibition by Maryland-based artist, Zahi Khamis.
+The exhibition is on view at Hotel Indigo, located at 24 West Franklin St. from August 29 - November 27, 2025.
+A public reception will take place Thursday, September 11 from 6 PM to 9 PM.

 Our Mission